bastianmorath/4Ps-Plunder-Planet/README.md

 2. Basic Machine Learning models
   After generating the features, we use standard supervised ML models, namely SVM, NearestNeighbors, DecisionTreeClassifier, Naive Bayes and Ada Boost

-  We achieved a performance of around roc_auc=0.95
+  We achieved a performance of around auroc=0.65

-3. LSTM Recurrent Neural Network.
+3. LSTM Recurrent Neural Network
+  We generate a Long-Short-Term-Memory Recurrent Neural Network.

+  We achieved a performance of around aurc=0.63

 ## Publications